RockefellerArchiveCenter/project_electron/content/scripts.md

 ## Rockefeller Archive Center BagIt Profile

-`organizational-bag-profile.json` is a Rockefeller Archive Center BagIt Profile which encodes transfer requirements in a machine-readable format to ensure and facilitate compliance.
+`organizational-bag-profile.json` is a sample Rockefeller Archive Center BagIt Profile which encodes transfer requirements in a machine-readable format to ensure and facilitate compliance.
+Each organization has a BagIt Profile which is customized to meet their needs.

 <script src="https://gist.github.com/HaSistrunk/65d59e558c436b9d934d98fd8fb0f575.js"></script>